CIA reportedly used private firm against al-Qaeda without knowledge of US congress.

 “That is a particularly stark concern, given the other thing that happened today – the release of the 2004 CIA inspector-general’s report into secret detention facilities and the interrogation techniques that were used there.”

-The developments on Monday could expose CIA employees and contractors to prosecution for their treatment of suspects.
+Fresh details from the report released by Holder could expose CIA employees and contractors to prosecution for their treatment of suspects.

 “The president has said repeatedly, he thinks that we should be looking forward, not backward,” Burton said.